maayazed/employee-tracker/README.md

 <div>
 <h4>Instructions: </h4>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Download from repository.
 Node is required to initialize the index.js file.
+MySQL is required to seed the database.
+⚠️ Users are required to provide their MySQL password and a user for the database following the .env.EXAMPLE file provided within this repository.
 </div>

 <hr>